JuliaLang/www.julialang.org/manual/mathematical-operations/index.md

 - `x % y` is equivalent to `mod(x,y)`.
 - `x ^ y` is equivalent to `pow(x,y)`.

+In the former case, the spelled-out `mod` operator is the "canonical" form, and the `%` operator form is retained for compatibility with other systems, whereas in the latter case, the `^` operator form is canonical and the spelled-out `pow` form is retained for compatibility.
 Like arithmetic and bitwise operators, `%` and `^` also have updating forms.
 As with other operators, `x %= y` means `x = x % y` and `x ^= y` means `x = x^y`: